 “I will be a Father to you, and you shall be My sons and daughters, says the Lord Almighty.”—2 Corinthians 6:18

 Through the eyes of the Father, Yeshua sees our value and cares for each and every one of us.
-Even we tend to take immense care of those things dear to us… our possessions, our accomplishments, and the loved ones we see as being of “great price” to us.
+The level and nature of the care and love that God gives us may be beyond what we fully understand, however, to some degree we know.
+After all, we innately tend to take immense care of those things dear to us in healthy and unhealthy ways; ranging from our possessions, to our accomplishments, and especially to those people we love and see as being of “great price” to us.

-For instance, if we purchase a new vehicle (even if it is only new to us), during those first days and weeks are we likely to mistreat it—leaving trash wherever it falls and neglecting to keep it clean from bugs smeared on the window?
-Are we not more likely to be treating that new vehicle almost as if it were our new baby?
-But it is a lifeless thing.
-No matter how much we might appreciate it, it cannot hold us in loving arms.
+Consider the first days and weeks during which someone has a new vehicle (even if it is only new to them).
+During that time a person is unlikely to mistreat it—picking up trash wherever it falls, cleaning dirty windows, etc. In fact, many people treat new vehicles almost as if they were a new baby!
+However, it is a lifeless thing.
+Yes, it is something we can appreciate and be thankful for, but it cannot hold us in loving arms.
 It cannot grieve or laugh with us.
 It is a body of parts with no heart or soul to beat and sing.

 “If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!”—Matthew 7:11

-If we, mere flesh and blood beings who are here today and are gone tomorrow, can care for and take pride in objects, accomplishments, and people in our lives—“polishing” each to show it off to the world—then how much more so can and will the God of the universe care and take joy in us?
+Do we realize that even though we, mere flesh and blood beings who are here today and are gone tomorrow, can care for and take pride in objects, accomplishments, and people in our lives—polishing each to show them off to the world—we have a God who loves us so much more!
+He takes care of us.
+He finds joy in us!

 “Behold, I am with you and will keep you wherever you go…”—Genesis 28:15

-He desires to care for the “pearl of great price” that He bought.
-He desires to see it safe, but also desires to show it off to the world.
-Yet, before the season where we are to shine in the light of God’s presence can come to pass, a few things have to happen—almost as if we were actual pearls.
+God desires to care for the “pearl of great price” that He bought.
+He works to see us safe, but also desires to show us off to the world.
+However, before the season where we are to shine in the light of God’s presence can come to pass, a few things have to happen—almost as if we were actual pearls.

 In a way, you might say that pearls in the natural start out life much as Adam did in the Garden... from the earth.